CodyMDillinger/Robotics/Sloppy_Practice/README.md

-Using pygame to display RRT and RRT* algorithms
+Using pygame to display RRT and RRT* algorithms, sloppily

-RRT* is an optimized version of RRT:  https://arxiv.org/abs/1105.1186 This code is sloppy sloppy
+RRT* is an optimized version of RRT:  https://arxiv.org/abs/1105.1186